 If a Reporting Entity to a Swap becomes aware of an error or omission in the Swap Transaction or pricing data which was reported by the SEF with respect to such Swap, either through its own initiative or through notice by the other party to the Swap, the Reporting Entity will promptly submit corrected data to the SEF.

-(b) If the SEF becomes aware of an error or omission in the Swap Transaction or pricing data reported with respect to such Swap, or receives notification from the Reporting Entity, the SEF will promptly submit corrected data to the same registered Swap Data Repository.
+If the SEF becomes aware of an error or omission in the Swap Transaction or pricing data reported with respect to such Swap, or receives notification from the Reporting Entity, the SEF will promptly submit corrected data to the same registered Swap Data Repository.

-(c) The SEF will not submit or agree to submit a cancellation or correction for the purpose of re-reporting Swap Transaction and pricing data in order to gain or extend a delay in public dissemination of accurate Swap Transaction or pricing data or to otherwise evade the reporting requirements of CFTC Regulation Part 43.
+The SEF will not submit or agree to submit a cancellation or correction for the purpose of re-reporting Swap Transaction and pricing data in order to gain or extend a delay in public dissemination of accurate Swap Transaction or pricing data or to otherwise evade the reporting requirements of CFTC Regulation Part 43.

-(d) Pursuant to NAL 15-24 (“DCO Clerical Error NAL”), expiring June 15, 2016, where an operational or clerical error or omission is not discovered until after a Swap has been cleared, the SEF may permit a prearranged trade between the original parties that offsets the Swaps carried on the DCO’s books, without that trade having been executed pursuant to the methods required in CFTC Regulations 37.9(a)(2) and 38.500.
+Pursuant to NAL 17-27 (“DCO Clerical Error NAL”), expiring November 15, 2020, where an operational or clerical error or omission is not discovered until after a Swap has been cleared, the SEF may permit a prearranged trade between the original parties that offsets the Swaps carried on the DCO’s books, without that trade having been executed pursuant to the methods required in CFTC Regulations 37.9(a)(2) and 38.500.

-(e) After a trade has been rejected for clearing, the SEF will permit a new trade, with terms and conditions that match the terms and conditions of the original trade, other than any such error and time of execution, to be submitted for clearing without having been executed pursuant to methods set forth in CFTC Regulations 37.9(a)(2) or 38.500.
+After a trade has been rejected for clearing, the SEF will permit a new trade, with terms and conditions that match the terms and conditions of the original trade, other than any such error and time of execution, to be submitted for clearing without having been executed pursuant to methods set forth in CFTC Regulations 37.9(a)(2) or 38.500.

-(f) For Swaps rejected for non-credit reasons, the new trade must be executed on the SEF and submitted for clearing as quickly as technologically practicable after receipt of notice and the rejection by the DCO to the clearing members, but, in any event, no later than one hour from the issuance of the notice.
+For Swaps rejected for non-credit reasons, the new trade must be executed on the SEF and submitted for clearing as quickly as technologically practicable after receipt of notice and the rejection by the DCO to the clearing members, but, in any event, no later than one hour from the issuance of the notice.
 For erroneous cleared Swaps, the trade to offset the Swaps carried on the DCO’s books and the new transaction that corrects the errors in the original transaction must be executed and submitted for clearing no later than three days after the erroneous cleared Swap was executed.

-(g) If the SEF is able to determine how to correct an error, the SEF will execute the new trades without obtaining consent from the counterparties.
+If the SEF is able to determine how to correct an error, the SEF will execute the new trades without obtaining consent from the counterparties.
 If the SEF cannot determine how to correct an error, the SEF may either not fix the error, or it may seek guidance on how to address the error from the counterparties.
 Any such guidance may not be implemented without consent from both counterparties.

 PARTICIPANT OBLIGATIONS